Utility Patent vs. Design Patent: Everything You Must KnowPatent Law ResourcesProvisional PatentPatent PendingDesign PatentPlant PatentUtility Patent

 - Including claim words, with which the inventor describes what the item does.
 It's the claim words that matter for the utility patent.

 Note that utility and design patents protect the same product.
 Yes, rules do exist to stop double-patenting.
-But because utility and design patents are so different, this is not usually an issue.
-An inventor could also attempt to gain a copyright and trademark for their product.
+However, because utility and design patents are so different, this is not usually an issue.
+An inventor could also attempt to gain a copyright and trademark for his or her product.

 Design patents might cost as much as 90 percent less than utility patents.
 The primary cost with utility patents is in preparing the drawings.